josdejong/mathjs/docs/datatypes/units.md

   Used when serializing a unit, see [Serialization](../serialization.md).
 - `toNumber(unitName)`.
 Get the value of a unit when converted to the specified unit (a unit with optional prefix but without value).
+  The type of the returned value is always `number`.
+- `toNumeric(unitName)`.
+Get the value of a unit when converted to the specified unit (a unit with optional prefix but without value).
+  The type of the returned value depends on how the unit was created and can be `number`, `Fraction`, or `BigNumber`.
 - `toString()`.
 Get a string representation of the unit.
 The function will determine the best fitting prefix for the unit.